Wyoming Stock Growers Association: History

 In the late 19th century, while Wyoming was transitioning from a territory into statehood, the WSGA was one of the few large scale organizations that wielded any type of authority in the region.
 WSGA members also formed the core of the famous Cheyenne Club, located at 17th Street and Warren Avenue in Wyoming's capital city.
 It was founded primarily by young men from prominent east coast, British, and European families and became one of the wealthiest and most exclusive establishments on the frontier.
 The membership not only lavishly entertained socialites, celebrities, and foreign dignitaries at the club, but also was highly instrumental in molding the state's early political, economic, and social infrastructures.

 The WSGA held a quasi-governmental status during those years and was very influential in shaping Wyoming's state government and statutes.
 In that respect, there were four members of the WSGA in the U.S. Congress, as well as several governors and the majority of state legislators that were members in the association.
 Many of the WSGA's rules and regulations became state laws.

 In 1943 when Franklin D. Roosevelt established Jackson Hole National Monument, the association was the first to oppose what they called the "Jackson Hole Seizure" and the establishment of Grand Teton National Park.
 They advocated for the cattlemen of Teton County to retain their grazing rights and fought hard to change the legislature.
 While often accused of secrecy and heavy-handedness, the WSGA nonetheless kept extremely detailed records, paperwork, minutes of meetings, and preserved nearly all correspondence to and from the association.
 The number of letters preserved between the 1870s and the 1930s alone is estimated to be in excess of 50,000, while dozens of boxes exist containing paperwork and other records.
-The overwhelming majority of records are said to pertain solely to cattle industry organization tasks (such as brand registration, the tracking of cattle shipments, etc.) and underscore the day-to-day importance of the industry association in addition to the political role it also played.
+The overwhelming majority of records are said to pertain solely to cattle industry organization tasks (such as brand registration, the tracking of cattle shipments, etc.) and underscore the day-to-day importance of the industry association in addition to the political role it played.
 The records are currently held at the American Heritage Center at the University of Wyoming.

 Johnson County War

-Prior to the Johnson County War, Joe Horner (better known as Frank Canton) left his Johnson County sheriff position to become WSGA's chief of detectives.
+Prior to the Johnson County War, Joe Horner (better known as Frank Canton) left his Johnson County sheriff's position to become WSGA's chief of detectives.
 He later led an army of Texas killers hired by the WSGA that killed two Johnson County settlers in what has become known as the Johnson County War.
-He was charged for this act but was released.
+He was charged for this crime but released.